 I Love the GoPro: How Do I Best Snorkel with One?

-While the GoPro is a great camera action on its own, and specifically, the GoPro Hero 7 Black and the GoPro Hero 8 Black on Amazon, there are specific ways in which you can improve the quality of your video/photos.
+While the GoPro is a great camera action on its own, and specifically, the GoPro Hero 8 Black or the GoPro Hero 9 on Amazon, there are specific ways in which you can improve the quality of your video/photos.
 Below are the ways to best snorkel with a GoPro.

 If you’ve never used a GoPro before, the basics will depend on which GoPro you have.
 To turn on the GoPro, press the “mode” button, which will either be on the front or the side of the GoPro.
 To record either photos or videos, click the button on the top of the GoPro.
 Depending on which model you have, this may or may not have a red circle in the middle of the button.